twilio-labs/paste/.changeset/thirty-forks-poke.md

 Since the React v18 upgrade, we were only rendering the children options after the component and html select wrapper had mounted.
 The select would mount with a `defaultValue` of a child that didn't exist, then the children would be added, so it wouldn't know what value to select.
-By adding a `key` prop to the select, it now knows to re-render on mount with the children, and can properly lookup the correct value now.
+To fix the hydration and `defaultValue` together we now re-render the entire Select on mount.